Why is the impact of Liver Cancer important to people in alberta?

-Experts in Alberta agree that we can prevent about 56 out of 100 cases of liver cancer.2 Here’s how:
+Experts agree that together, we can prevent about 55 out of every 100 cases of liver cancer in Alberta.2 Here’s how:

 About 27% of new cancer cases are in people who have hepatitis B and about 16% are in people who have hepatitis C.3